Ekram70/Git-Cheatsheet/README.md

 This a all in one git cheat sheet.
 From installation to uploading your project into GitHub all common commands are listed here.

+Version control, also known as source control, is the practice of tracking and managing changes to software code.
+Version control systems are software tools that help software teams manage changes to source code over time.

 ## Table of Content

 1. [Connecting Git and GitHub with SSH](#ssh)